Avanade/CoreEx/src/CoreEx/Results/README.md

 Property | Description
 -|-
-`IsSuccess` | Indicates whether the operation was successful.
+`IsSuccess` | Indicates whether the result is in a successful state.
-`IsFailure` | Indicates whether the operation was a failure.
+`IsFailure` | Indicates whether the result is in a failure state.
 `Error` | The failure error, represented as an `Exception`.
 The .NET [`Exception`](https://learn.microsoft.com/en-us/dotnet/api/system.exception) is used for the error type as it already provides a rich set of capabilities, can easily be thrown where applicable, has support for the likes of an [`AggregateException`](https://learn.microsoft.com/en-us/dotnet/api/system.aggregateexception) for combining, and is well understood by developers; i.e. it was determined that there is limited benefit in creating an alternate error type.

 <br/>